MSFT-Cantro/project-ledger-docs/_bugs.md

 Item#14 ✅ COMPLETED
 Update the profile dropdown so that it is themed and looks correct in dark mode.

+Item#15 ✅ COMPLETED
 Update the mobile component so that they are all themed and look correct in light and dark mode.

+Item#16 ✅ COMPLETED
 Invetory Detail Page as components that are not themed and display incorrectly in Dark Mode.

+Item#17
 The Reports Page does not scroll.
 Can't scroll to the custom reports section.

+Update the Mobile Side Nav so it points to the correct places.
+Account Settings should open the account setting modal in the middle of the scrren.
+It only has Settings but it should have the User Setting and Account Settings like on the desktop nav.

 Change the Signup Page setup from 3 steps to 4.
 User Information, Account Information, Choose Plan and Complete.
 The Current Account Information section will be split into 2.